SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

     Found (toplevel/a : in UInt[8 bits]) + (toplevel/b : in UInt[8 bits])
     [Done] at 0.218

-Note that in many case, there is shortcuts.
-All the recursive stuff above could have been remplaced by a single :
+Note that in many case, there are shortcuts.
+All the recursive stuff above could have been replaced by a single :

 .. code-block:: scala